Back to Kings Life index

 Difference #1: Length

-The Advanced Level Foundation course is completed in one-year, whereas the A-level programme, for most students, is taken across a two-year period.
+The Degree Pathway Programme is completed in one-year, whereas the A-level programme, for most students, is taken across a two-year period.

 A foundation course — excluding any additional terms of English language preparation that may be added on at the beginning of the course — is completed in one academic year by all students.